dcooperdalrymple/NanoSwinSIDb-Piggyback/README.md

 Use the command `make flash` within the firmware directory to flash the copy of the SwinSID firmware with the ['Lazy' fix by Code Killer](http://www.forum64.de/index.php?thread/56605-nano-swinsid-upgrades-paddles-etc/&pageNo=2).
 Follow this by `make fuse` to ensure that the chip is configured correctly.
 The makefile utilizes avrdude with an Arduino ISP programmer on port `/dev/ttyACM0` _(linux environment)_.
 If this configuration doesn't work for you, either modify the Makefile or use your own flash programming environment to flash the provided firmware hex file or any other SwinSID compatible firmware.

 ## Additional Information
 More information about building and programming your own board can be found at [tolaemon.com/nss](http://www.tolaemon.com/nss/).
 Most of the same principles should apply just with a few different parts.
+If you'd like to purchase one of these pre-built, I may have some available on my website, [dcdalrymple.com/NanoSwinSIDb-Piggyback/](https://dcdalrymple.com/NanoSwinSIDb-Piggyback/).

 ## Resources
 - [SwinSID Analog Controller Hack](https://ilesj.wordpress.com/2014/07/24/swinsid-analog-controller-hack/)